mithursan55/dissertation_platform/README.md

-Open a new PowerShell window, then go to the frontend folder:
+Open a new PowerShell window, then go to the frontend folder